satyakeerthikotte/uni_friend/README.md

 # uni_friend
-Application which recommends courses based on trending jobs
+Application which recommends courses based on trending jobs.
+Database that stores courses and jobs information.